 What is something that huge with that much mass quantum-uncertainty like?
-The GW150914 merger involved the inspiral of two holes of masses 39 and 32 suns (radii 115 and 95km), about 1.3×10^9 lightyears away from here, reaching maximum speed $\approx 0.6c$, and radiating high power for about 0.2 seconds.
+The $\underline{\text{GW150914}}$ merger involved the inspiral of two holes of masses 39 and 32 suns (Schwarzschild radii 115 and 95km), about 1.3×10^9 lightyears away from here, reaching maximum speed ≈ 0.6 c, and radiating high power for about 0.2 seconds.
 The gravity waves from this event distorted lengths on Earth by factors $\pm 10^{-21}$, but 1000km from the merger those distortions were $\pm 1\%$.
 If a human went anywhere near black holes like those, i.e. with anywhere near stellar mass, then the tides would "spaghettify" and kill him.
 However, tides near supermassive holes are survivably small even at the event horizon.
 A human subjected to oscillating $\pm 1\%$ length distortions in an intense gravity wave would suffer shattered bones if the frequency of the wave were too high versus the characteristic acoustic frequencies of that bone, perhaps 3700 Hz for an adult femur, so that they could not readjust in time.
-But wave frequencies from supersuper mergers would be very low, giving you plenty of time to readjust, suggesting this would pose no problem.
+But wave frequencies from super-super mergers would be very low, giving you plenty of time to readjust, suggesting this would pose no problem.
 So as far as nonquantum effects are concerned, you should be able to survive being right near a super-super merger, the most energetic event in the universe!
 However, lifeforms and engineered mechanisms have always been able to take for granted the deterministic nature of lengths and times to extremely high accuracy.
-Near a binary black hole with relative mass uncertainty $\Delta M/M \equiv (1/380, 0.6)$, lengths and times also should exhibit the same-order inherent relative uncertainties.
+Near a binary black hole with relative mass uncertainty $\Delta M/M \in (1/380, 0.6)$, lengths and times also should exhibit the same-order inherent relative uncertainties.
 I do not know how lifeforms would react to or perceive an environment like that.

 Contrast vs. Hawking: Hawking radiation is something that gets "more quantum" (e.g. hotter, more power) the tinier the black hole.
-But my black hole pair massuncertainty gets "more quantum" (e.g. bigger, lasts longer, shorter intergraviton timespans during each of which total energy is highly uncertain) the larger the holes.
+But my black hole pair mass-uncertainty gets "more quantum" (e.g. bigger, lasts longer, shorter intergraviton timespans during each of which total energy is highly uncertain) the larger the holes.
+But for some ideas suggesting some parallels nevertheless may exist, see Hawking 1976.